jefe78/Bench-Test/README.md

 I chose C because I haven't used it in a long time and my Bash & Python apps were too boring/simple to deploy.

 Also, I was not clear on the purpose behind different repositories for the app and the playbook.
 If that is a requirement, I'm happy to break this out into two separate repositories.

+hello-world.yml is the primary, working state.
+I was playing around with scaling in the *scaling* playbooks but they're in an incomplete state at the moment.